 Meghalaya is basically an agricultural state with about 80% of its population depending entirely on agriculture for their livelihood.
 Nearly 10% of the geographical area of Meghalaya is under cultivation.
-Agriculture in the state is characterised by limited use of modern techniques, low yields, and low productivity.
+Agriculture in the state is characterised by limited use of modern techniques, low yields, and low argaion of Designs and DPRs of Major and Minor Bridges to be ni Permanent Timber Bridges (SPT) in The State of Meghalaya productivity.
 As a result, despite the vast majority of the population being engaged in agriculture, the contribution of agricultural production to the state's GDP is low, and most of the population engaged in agriculture remain poor.
 A portion of the cultivated area is under the traditional shifting agriculture known locally as Jhum cultivation.